TomAFrench/NoteStream/README.md

 yarn start
 ```

-Open `http://localhost:5000` in your browser to view the demo dapp.
+Open `http://localhost:5000` in your web3 enabled browser to view the demo dapp.
+Make sure you are on the Rinkeby network and have some test eth.

+The Dapp will allow you to convert ERC20 tokens into zkTokens, send these zkTokens around to other Ethereum addresses and withdraw from zkTokens back into ERC20 tokens.

 ## Developer Guide